 What is DEHA?

 N,N-Diethylhydroxylamine (C2H5)2NOH, or DEHA, is a volatile amine commonly used for oxygen scavenging and passivating the steam condensate system in a variety of boiler systems.
 DEHA is often used in boilers because of its low toxicity and ability to enter the steam phase in mid and high-pressure boilers.
 DEHA is frequently used to control dissolved oxygen in boilers during wet lay-up.
 DEHA also helps control pH within the boiler by degrading into neutralizing amines .

 Why Test for DEHA?

 As an oxygen scavenger, DEHA is a critical component of controlling dissolved oxygen in a boiler, which in turn helps control corrosion.
-Testing for DEHA ensures the dosing of systems with sufficient chemical to protect metal from corrosion but not so much that treatment chemicals are wasted.
+DEHA tests ensure the dosing of systems with sufficient chemical to protect metal from corrosion but not so much that treatment chemicals are wasted.
 Regular boiler water testing therefore ensures maximum efficiency of the system.

 About Our Test Kits

-CHEMetrics offers three different test kits with two different chemistries for measuring DEHA concentration.
+CHEMetrics offers three different boiler water test kits with two different chemistries for measuring DEHA concentration.

 For visual colorimetric analysis, the CHEMets® test kit employs the PDTS chemistry and can be used to measure DEHA in the 0-400 & 400-3000 ppb range.
 K-3925 utilizes CHEMetrics’ Titrets® titration cells with ceric sulfate titrant and ferroin indicator to measure a higher range of 25-250 ppm during lay-up.